VirgilBI/customer-docs-hatchify/documentation.md

 SELECT * FROM results WHERE date_first_sdr_emailed > first_sdr_deal_date

 # Important Notes for Querying

+## Current AEs
-1. Current AEs: When referring to "current AEs", this means owners with email addresses matthewv@usehatchapp.com, nicholas.wood@usehatchapp.com, and alex.marshall@usehatchapp.com.
+When referring to "current AEs", this means owners with email addresses matthewv@usehatchapp.com, nicholas.wood@usehatchapp.com, and alex.marshall@usehatchapp.com.

+## Won Deals
-2. Won Deals: A deal is considered 'won' if the property_hs_closed_won_date is not NULL.
+A deal is considered 'won' if the property_hs_closed_won_date is not NULL.

+## Connected Calls
-3. Connected Calls: A connected call is any call where the 'disposition' is 'Connected'.
+A connected call is any call where the 'disposition' is 'Connected'.

 4. Demo Booking: A demo is booked when an opportunity for the relevant account reaches stage '149688431'.
 5. Identifying Usage or Overage Revenue: When querying the customer_recurring_revenue table, you can identify "usage" or "overage" revenue by using the following filter:
    ```sql